 Either will work, at least as a place to dump green waste in a frozen period.
+See more about static bins and tumblers.
 But are there any pros and cons?
 In a harshly frozen time the contents of both will be static.
 A bin will be static regardless but a tumbler, by its nature, needs to roll to accelerate the composting process.
 If the contents become one big solid mass then you won’t be able to roll it because it’s likely that it will be too heavy.
 It’s probably wise not to try rolling it because, depending on the type of tumbler, you may incur some sort of injury in the attempt.
 This would almost certainly be the case if you have a ‘butter churn’ end-over-end compost tumbler.
 The problem is that the frozen solid lump will stick in place and as you try to roll it end-over-end there is a risk that it will swing back in place.
 If your chin is in the wrong place at the wrong time then you will be inline for a clout.

 So when it comes to choosing from a standing start between a static bin or a tumbler you need to consider how long the frozen periods are likely to be in your area.
 If you don’t care too much about the tumbling action accelerating the composting process then put in a couple of static bins.
 This will provide you the most basic of storage space that will generate compost for you when favourable conditions allow.